amanzi/amanzi/doc/input_spec/archive/AmanziNativeSpecV7.rst

   * `"restart tolerance relaxation factor`" [double] changes the nonlinear tolerance.
 The time integrator is usually restarted when a boundary condition changes drastically.
-It may be beneficial to loosen the nonlinear tolerance on the first several timesteps after the time integrator restart.
+It may be beneficial to loosen the nonlinear tolerance on the first several time steps after the time integrator restart.
     The default value is 1, while a reasonable value may be as large as 1000.

   * `"restart tolerance relaxation factor damping`" controls how fast the loosened nonlinear tolerance will revert back to the one specified in `"nonlinear tolerance"`.
-    If the nonlinear tolerance is `"tol`", the relaxation factor is `"factor`", and the damping is `"d`", and the timestep count is `"n`" then the actual nonlinear tolerance is `"tol * max(1.0, factor * d ** n)`".
+    If the nonlinear tolerance is `"tol`", the relaxation factor is `"factor`", and the damping is `"d`", and the time step count is `"n`" then the actual nonlinear tolerance is `"tol * max(1.0, factor * d ** n)`".
     The default value is 1, while reasonable values are between 0 and 1.

-  * `"timestep increase factor`" [double] defines geometric grow rate for the initial timestep.
+  * `"time step increase factor`" [double] defines geometric grow rate for the initial time step.
 This factor is applied when nonlinear solver converged in less than `"min iterations`" iterations.
     This value can be modified geometrically by the smart controller in the case of repeated successful steps.
 Default is 1.

-  * `"min iterations`" [int]  triggers increase of the timestep if the previous step took less than this.
+  * `"min iterations`" [int]  triggers increase of the time step if the previous step took less than this.

-  * `"timestep reduction factor`" [double] defines abrupt timestep reduction when nonlinear solver failed or did not converge in `"max iterations`" iterations.
+  * `"time step reduction factor`" [double] defines abrupt time step reduction when nonlinear solver failed or did not converge in `"max iterations`" iterations.

-  * `"max iterations`" [int] itriggers decrease of the timestep if the previous step took more than this.
+  * `"max iterations`" [int] itriggers decrease of the time step if the previous step took more than this.

-  * `"max timestep`" [double] is the maximum allowed timestep.
+  * `"max time step`" [double] is the maximum allowed time step.

-  * `"min timestep`" [double] is the minimum allowed timestep.
+  * `"min time step`" [double] is the minimum allowed time step.

-  * `"solver type`" [string] defines nonlinear solver used on each timestep for a nonlinear algebraic system :math:`F(x) = 0`.
+  * `"solver type`" [string] defines nonlinear solver used on each time step for a nonlinear algebraic system :math:`F(x) = 0`.
     The available options `"aa`", `"nka`" and `"Newton`".